-Next, you will go to baggage claim to get any checked bags and give your form to a Customs Officer.You may be asked to then place your bags in a scanner to be x-rayed and hand in your form.
-The very last thing you will be asked to do is push a button.
-Green means you may keep going.
-Red means your bags will be searched.
-This is a random screening.
+Next, you will go to baggage claim to get any checked bags and give your form to a Customs Officer.You may be asked to then place your bags in a scanner to be x-rayed or for bags to be searched at random.
+(There are no longer red and green lights that determine searches.)
+We will ride together to your hotel.
+Expect about a 20-30 minute ride.

 on the ground